GutKat/MA/README.md

 ## Project Structure

 ### 1. xrRNA Design
-The main focus of this project is to design RNA sequences that are resistant to exoribonucleases.
-The sequences are designed for two different flavivirus subfamilies: **MBFV** and **TBFV**.
+The RNA design approaches are besed on two different flavivirus subfamilies: **MBFV** and **TBFV**.

 #### Sequence Analysis
 - **Path:** `xrRNA_design/analysis_MBFV` and `xrRNA_design/analysis_TBFV`
 - **Description:** These folders contain data and Jupyter notebooks used to analyze the sequences of the respective families.
-These analyses form the basis for designing the xrRNA.
+It cointains analyse of the structural characteristics of the xrRNA structure.
+These analyses form the scaffold for designing approach.

 #### RNA Design
 - **Path:** `xrRNA_design/design_MBFV` and `xrRNA_design/design_TBFV`